EsriCanada-CE/ecce-app-challenge-2020/EcoViewer/README.md

 ## Mission Statement

-The third United Nations Sustainable Development Goal is �good health and well-being to ensure healthy lives and promote well-being for all at all ages� (UN 2020).
+The third United Nations Sustainable Development Goal is "good health and well-being to ensure healthy lives and promote well-being for all at all ages" (UN 2020).
 The government of Canada has committed to working towards these goals.
 As seniors represent a growing portion of Canada's population, promoting health and well-being for seniors is an important part of meeting this goal.
 In fact, 23% of the population will be age 65 or older by 2030 (Canada 2019).
 Accessibility to suitable housing is an increasing concern to seniors and families, and accessibility to appropriate health resources is often a key consideration in locating suitable housing.
 According to the Canada Mortgage and Housing Corporation (2016), 50% of seniors' housing structures have access to on-site medical services, 40% have on-site exercise facilities, and less than 10% have access to a pharmacy.
 These statistics suggest that many seniors are dependent on health services in their surrounding neighbourhood.
 Furthermore, 90% of Canadians aged 65 and over live with one or more chronic diseases or conditions, making access to hospitals and medical services essential.